-The principal activities of the Company are investment holding and provision of management services to subsidiary companies.
+The principal activities of the Company are engaged in the business of investment holding and provision of management services to subsidiary companies.

 The principal activities of the subsidiary companies are disclosed in Note 7 to the financial statements.

 There have been no significant changes in the nature of these principal activities during the financial year.